Dental health is probably the last thing cocaine users think about when they rub the drug on their gums or snort it through their noses.

 The study also found that people with an addiction have more tooth decay than the general population and are less likely to visit a dentist who can check for signs of decay, disease, and other ailments.

 Ready to End Cocaine Addiction Today?

-Call our 24-hour helpline at (844) 557-8575, and one of our call agents will assist you immediately with what you need.
+Call our 24-hour helpline at (844) 557-8575 or contact us online and one of our call agents will assist you immediately with what you need.
 Get answers today to questions you have about cocaine addiction treatment, including how the detox process works and the medications used.
 Take your life back from addiction and begin your recovery today.